lexpk/Computer-Aided-Verification-UE/readme.md

 ### 1.1.
 Install NuSMV

-As your task will be implemented bounded and unbounded model checking, you will familiarize yourself with an existing model checker in exercise 1.
+As you will be implementing a model checker yourself, it will be useful to first familiarize yourself with an existing one.
 We will use NuSMV, a symbolic model checker for finite state systems.
 You can download it from the [NuSMV website](http://nusmv.fbk.eu/).

 ### 1.2.
 Setting up Python